-We all know that hair colouring can be damaging on the natural health of your hair, with bleaching often being the main culprit in drying out and thinning the hair.
+We all know that hair coloring can be damaging to the natural health of your hair, with bleaching often being the main culprit in drying out and thinning the hair.

 It is common knowledge to ensure that you should only bleach your hair occasionally in order to prevent breakage and the awful drying effects that it can lead to, but did you know that the tingly feeling you can have on your scalp when it is bleached should not occur?

 The tingly sensation could be a sign that your scalp is really dry, and a dry scalp can help to reduce growth levels.